IATA-Cargo/ONE-Record/working_draft/API/docs/concepts.md

 In ONE Record, each party in the Internet of Logistics, e.g., a shipper, airline, or public authorities like customs that acts as an owner or user of Logistics Objects, requires a globally unique identifier, a so-called `Organization URI`.
 This MUST have a URI that points to a data object that inherits from [Organization](https://onerecord.iata.org/ns/cargo/3.0.0#Organization) which inherits from [LogisticsObject](https://onerecord.iata.org/ns/cargo/3.0.0#LogisticsObject).
 Therefore, the same URI structure as for Logistics Objects MUST be applied.

-This data object CAN be a [Company](https://onerecord.iata.org/ns/cargo/3.0.0#Company), a [Carrier](https://onerecord.iata.org/ns/cargo/3.0.0#Carrier), or a [PublicAuthority](https://onerecord.iata.org/ns/cargo/3.0.0#PublicAuthority).
+This data object can be a [Company](https://onerecord.iata.org/ns/cargo/3.0.0#Company), a [Carrier](https://onerecord.iata.org/ns/cargo/3.0.0#Carrier), or a [PublicAuthority](https://onerecord.iata.org/ns/cargo/3.0.0#PublicAuthority).
 It MUST uniquely identifies an organization in its data exchanges with other organizations that use ONE Record.
-As shown below, this Organization URI CAN share the same structure as a Logistics Object URI:
+As shown below, this Organization URI MAY share the same structure as a Logistics Object URI:

 **Examples of valid Organization URIs:**